jarno-r/opentx/README.md

 ## OpenTX 2.3 fork for various fixes for Turnigy 9XR Pro

-**NOTE:** There's active development on this branch and it shouldn't be used.
+**NOTE:** There's active development on this branch and it shouldn't be used at the moment.

 ### Fixed issues